 Request Accommodations If Needed

-The Office for Student Accessibility Services can assist you in your transition to Pace if you require additional assistance or had specific accommodations in high school.
-Please contact ODS directly to address your concerns before the semester starts, allowing for a smoother transition.
+The Office for Student Accessibility Services (SAS) can assist you in your transition to Pace if you require additional assistance or had specific accommodations in high school.
+Please contact SAS directly to address your concerns before the semester starts, allowing for a smoother transition.

 Your first semester at Pace should be exciting and enjoyable, but it may also be scary and overwhelming.
 You will meet new people from across the country (and the world!).
 Part of the adjustment process is being accountable for balancing your school work, social life and outside commitments.
 Moreover, you will learn from Professors who may have different teaching methods than your teachers in high school.
 The classroom experience and your interactions with Professors will be different, so it is strongly encouraged that you get to know your Professors, visit them during office hours and ask questions.